by Nebula Haze

 Optional but not necessary

 Will using clear cups hurt the roots?
 I’ve tried cloning in clear and not-clear cups.
 As far as I can tell, it didn’t seem to make a difference in rooting rates.
-I would avoid letting direct light shine on the roots and make the water hot, but a little ambient light doesn’t seem to bother them.
-After trying it both ways, I personally use clear cups so I can easily see the roots as they form, but any cup or container will work.
+I wouldn’t let direct light shine on the roots and make the water hot, but a little ambient light doesn’t seem to bother them.

 I’ve cloned in clear cups and opaque cups like this.
-Both seem to work great!
+Both seem to work the same.

 You can clone cannabis in basically any cup or container.
 This clone made roots in a glass beaker after being left on the kitchen counter.
 However, small clones take MUCH longer to make roots than bigger ones.